MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extend-edocuments.md

 ## Missing a feature

-If you believe there are any essential features that could enhance the ease of developing an e-document solution, kindly get in touch by generating an issue in this repository titled "E-document: < details >" or start the article on [aka.ms/BCYammer](https://aka.ms/BCYammer), and we'll get back to you.
+If you believe there are any essential features that could enhance the ease of developing an E-Document solution, kindly get in touch by generating an issue in this repository titled "E-document: < details >" or start the article on [aka.ms/BCYammer](https://aka.ms/BCYammer), and we'll get back to you.

 ## Related information